sanyexieai/dcmfx/test/assets/README.md

   String (`CS`) value to a `?` character, but `pydicom` interprets them as ISO 8859-1 bytes.

+- `fo-dicom/GH1376.dcm`: excluded because DCMfx does not allow File Meta Information data elements (those with group = 0x0002) in the main data set.

 - `fo-dicom/GH179A.dcm`, `fo-dicom/GH179B.dcm`, `fo-dicom/GH626.dcm`: excluded
   because `pydicom` reads these invalid files incorrectly.